Submitting information

 If you really want to create a collection, I suggest turning towards services such as NFT-MAKER PRO.

-With having that in mind, otherwise, my service works well for single NFT.
+With that in mind, otherwise, my service works well for single NFT.

 What is IPFS?